Alena0704/Test-AQO/README.md

 ```
 psql -d postgres -c "\copy (select degree, essay_text_len, clevel, gen, sgroup, test_preparation from student, course, score where score.cno = course.cno and student.sno = score.sno) to '/home/alena/score.csv' DELIMITER ',' CSV HEADER"
 ```
 After that I ran pandas profilling to analyse data.
-There are analytical results:
+There are analytical results.
+Breaf analytical information:
 <img alt="Breaf analytical information" src="some pictures/breaf information.png" />
 As you see on the picture above I had 30000 data at all and 4800 among of them was dublicate.